 Applications for the MA International Relations (MAIR) are submitted online.
 They are accepted only during certain periods.
 Applications for the fall term (winter semester), when the program starts, can be submitted between 1 December and 1 February.
 Before you start the application please take the time to read this page carefully and completely.

-The online application system can be accessed here.
-(Should a German site appear you can switch to the English version by clicking the Union Jack at the top of the page.)
-Start by reading the instructions including those in the section “Application Procedure”.
-Then click “New Application”.
-At first you should register to create an account which will allow you to interrupt the application process and to resume it later without having to re-enter data.
-Subsequently, click the start button and follow the instructions of the system.
+You can access the application portal here.
+(Note that you can switch to the English version by clicking the Union Jack in the top left corner of the page.)
+Start by selecting “Application” and reading the Welcome page that appears.
+As you will see, you have to create a user account as a first step in order to submit an application.
+This will allow you to interrupt the application process and to resume it later without having to re-enter data.

 Mind the following “stumbling blocks”:

 - To start the application (after creating your user account) simply click “My Applications” on the left hand side.

 - When asked about your academic goal you should select your immediate academic goal, i.e. the type of program you are applying for (Master).

 - When given the opportunity to “find courses offered” select “International Relations: Global Governance and Social Theory” in the menu “Subject” and then click on the search button.
 Subsequently, you are presented with three options.
 Choose the one in the middle (WiSe 2020/21, subject semester: 1) by clicking “apply” in the “Action” column.
 (This is on the assumption that you are applying as a regular student, i.e. as a so-called beginner.
 If you consider applying as a so-called “advanced applicant” please consult the relevant section below.)
 By the way, “aptitude test” simply means that you have to meet certain requirements to be considered for the program, e.g. a minimum GPA (see below).